 ‘Equity vs. Non-Equity’ Is a False Binary

 The “Equity vs Non-Equity” face-off comes loaded with tension, and the stakes feel high: choose once, choose wisely.
+In practice, this largely manufactured conflict is a false binary, not the nail-biter it’s hyped to be.

-If you watched Mike Tyson and Jake Paul circle each other in the ring last year, you’ll know what I mean when saying that this debate is more pomp than punches*.
+If you watched Mike Tyson and Jake Paul circle each other in the ring last year, you’ll know what I mean when saying this debate is more pomp than punches*.

 Because investors benefit more from tension than from truth.

 Where did this faux dichotomy begin, and why is it so persistent?
 It’s a marketing strategy.
+And, it goes way back.

 If America runs on Dunkin,’ early stage capital runs on drama.
-And, it goes way back.

 The Binary Is a Status Game

 It did not serve founders.
 Particularly founders who had businesses that didn't need to grow 10x in five years.
-The hierarchy was especially rigid for founders where warm introductions to the right investors weren't embedded or inherited.
+The hierarchy was especially rigid for founders where warm introductions to the right investors weren't easy or inherited.
 For founders building in sectors that institutional equity wasn’t set up to evaluate, well…that was pretty much like hitting a brick wall.

 What the Data Says